peter88213/PyWriter/docs/proofdocx/README.md

 2. Open the folder containing your yWriter 7 project.
 Drag your project file's Icon and drop it on the `yw_proof_docx.pyw` Icon.

 3. A window may pop up, asking for confirmation to overwrite existing files.
-Hit  _yes_  in your language.
+Click  _yes_  in your language.

 4. On success, a `docx` proof reading document appears in the folder.
-Close the converter's message and double click the proof reading document icon.
+Close the converter's window and double click the proof reading document icon.

 The proof reading document contains Chapter `[ChID:x]` and scene `[ScID:y]` markers according to yWriter 5 standard.  __Do not touch them__  if you want to be able to reimport the document into yWriter.